my thousand hats, and my shop.

 Music is one of the things that rocks my world.
 Guaranteed, you’ll hear great music while shopping in my store.
 I often log onto pandora.com to listen to the fabulous playlists I’ve discovered, sometimes causing us to shake our booties!

 In my spare time I’m a volunteer DJ at our local community/student radio station, WCBN, 88.3 FM.
-You can hear my show Sashay’s Shimmy Shimmy Ko-Ko Bop with the Father of Funk on Thursdays, 8-10pm.
-Check out the station wherever you live: you can listen live at wcbn.org.
+You can hear my show Sashay’s Shimmy Shimmy Ko-Ko Bop with the Father of Funk on Thursdays, 8-9pm.
+Check out the station wherever you live: you can listen live at wcbn.org or put the app on your device.

 the dog story: